Policy Gradient with Tree Expansion: Experiments

 In Figure~\ref{fig:variance_curves}, we plot the reward and variance of \treepol\ for each game, as a function of depth.
 The dashed lines are the results for PPO.
 Each value is taken after convergence, i.e., the average over the last $20\%$ of the run.
 The numbers represent the average over five seeds per game.
-We choose to exclude the standard deviation to avoid excessive clutter in the plot.
 The plot conveys three intriguing conclusions.
-First, in all cases, \treepol\ achieves significantly higher reward than PPO.
+First, in all games, \treepol\ achieves significantly higher reward than PPO.
 Its gradient variance is also orders of magnitude lower than that of PPO.
-Second, the reward and variance are negatively correlated -- they mirror each other in almost all of the games.
-This phenomenon demonstrates how crucial it is to lower the variance of PG for improving performance.
-And specifically, it highlights the benefits of \treepol\ over ``flat'' PG.
-The third conclusion is that each game has a different sweet-spot in terms of optimal TS depth.
-Recall that we limit the run-time in all experiments to one week.
-The deeper the TS, the slower each step and less steps are finished by the end of the run.
-This type of comparison also explains why there is no reason to expect monotone variance reduction as a function of depth.
+Second, the reward and variance are negatively correlated and mirror each other in almost all games.
+This phenomenon demonstrates the necessity of reducing the variance of PG for improving performance.
+Lastly, each game has a different sweet spot in terms of optimal tree depth.
+Recall that we limit the run-time in all experiments to one week The deeper the tree, the slower each step and the run consists of less steps.
+This explains the non-monotone behavior as a function of depth.
+For a more thorough discussion on the sweet spot of different games, see Appendix~\ref{sec: step based plots}.

-We also provide the training curves in Figure~\ref{fig:train_curves}.
-For brevity, we exclude a few of the depths from the plots.
-As seen, there is a clear benefit for \treepol{} over distributed PPO with the standard softmax policy.
-In most games, PPO with the \treepol{} policy shows very high sample efficiency: it achieves higher episodic reward even though it observes much less episodes, for the same running time.